mvolkmann/blog/src/love2d.md

 where all the arguments are floating point numbers from 0 to 1.
 The color parameters are required.
 The `alpha` parameter can be omitted and defaults to 1.
-This affects many things that are drawn after the call.
+This remains in effect until it is changed again and affects many things that are drawn including text and shapes.

 The `setColor` function can also be passed an array-like table of color values.